Hanabi-Live/hanabi-live/docs/INSTALL.md

 * Test the Golang linter:
   * On the left pane, navigate to and open "src\main.go".
   * If you get a popup asking to use any experimental features (e.g. gopls), ignore it and/or do not allow it to proceed.
-  * Add a new line of "asdf" somewhere, save the file, and watch as some "Problems" appear in the bottom pane.
+  * Add a new line of "test" somewhere, save the file, and watch as some "Problems" appear in the bottom pane.
   * Add a blank line somewhere, save the file, and watch as the blank line is automatically removed (because VSCode will automatically run the "goimports" tool every time you save a file).
 * Test the TypeScript linter:
   * On the left pane, navigate to and open "public\js\src\main.ts".
-  * Add a new line of "asdf" somewhere and watch as some "Problems" appear in the bottom pane.
+  * Add a new line of "test" somewhere and watch as some "Problems" appear in the bottom pane.
 (There is no need to save the file.)
 * See [Running the Server](#running-the-server).

 <br />